pschaus/book_lepl1402/source/part6.rst

     Stream<Integer> values = accounts.map(i -> i.getValue());  // => [ 100, 200 ]
     // Note that we could have written: accounts.map(Account::getValue);

-Interestingly, the ``map()`` method can also be used to create objects by calling their constructor given the elements from a stream.
+Interestingly, the ``map()`` method can also be used to create objects by calling their constructor on the elements from the input stream.
 For instance:

 ..  code-block:: java